jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-03-19.md

 Riaan: Durban will need a reboot.
 There are people interested in attending one, but it will need a host and help from us.
 I propose that we first help out in Cape Town then tend to Durban.

+For reference: https://groups.drupal.org/node/300318#comment-1011258 OllieB would like to attend a Durban meet-up.

 Reporter and Backup: Riaan

 Notes: